Occupational Therapy Programs at Springfield College

 The Springfield College Occupational Therapy Department offers two levels of entry to our Master of Science in OT program: as a first year or transfer student to the 5 1/2 year Health Science Occupational Therapy (HSOT) program, or as a graduate student to the 28-month Entry Level Master's (ELM) program.
 For further information about the HSOT program, please click here.

-This fall, the OT Department will hold Information Sessions for Prospective Graduate Students on the following days:
+This summer, the OT Department will hold Information Sessions for Prospective Graduate Students on the following days:

 - Monday, May 12